odigos-io/odigos/collector/processors/odigossamplingprocessor/README.md

           "service": "frontend"
 ```
 - threshold: The maximum allowable trace duration in milliseconds.
 Traces with a duration less than this value will be deleted.
-- endpoint: The specific HTTP route to match for sampling.
-Only traces with this route will be considered.
+- endpoint: The specific HTTP route prefix to match for sampling.
+Only traces with routes starting with this prefix will be considered.
+For example, configuring /buy will also match /buy/product.
 - service: The name of the service for which the rule applies.
 Only traces from this service will be considered.